Alice S. Whittemore: Education and career

 As a professor of mathematics at Hunter College, she became interested in epidemiology and statistics.
 While teaching in Hunter College's new statistics program, she reportedly taught herself statistics by reading the textbook just a few pages ahead of her students, completing all the exercises herself before assigning them to the class.
-She pursue a fellowship to New York University to accomplish that shift of interests, under the mentorship of Joseph Keller.
+She pursued a fellowship to New York University to accomplish that shift of interests, under the mentorship of Joseph Keller.
 Keller and Whittemore married and moved together to Stanford in 1978.
 There Whittemore became a professor in the Department of Health Research and Policy.
 She was chief of epidemiology there from 1997 to 2001, and later became co-chair of the department.
 Keller died in 2016.

+Whittemore died on December 2, 2025 in her home in Palm Desert, California, at the age of 89.

 Contributions

 One of Whittemore's studies found a link between fertility drugs and ovarian cancer, especially strong among women who were treated with the drugs but failed to conceive.

-Recently, Whittemore has contributed her expertise in a paper published in the American Journal of Epidemiology to investigating racial and ethnic differences in ovarian cancer risk.
+Later, Whittemore contributed her expertise in a paper published in the American Journal of Epidemiology to investigating racial and ethnic differences in ovarian cancer risk.

 Awards and honors

 In 1992, Whittemore was elected as a fellow of the American Association for the Advancement of Science.
-She is also a fellow of the American Statistical Association, and a member of the National Academy of Medicine.
+She was also a fellow of the American Statistical Association, and a member of the National Academy of Medicine.